-YOUR Business Manager's COLL By RONALD T. WEAKLEY

-Now that we are in negotiations, tendance, along with just plain occurred, we it is expected that meeting attendance will pick up.
+YOUR Business Manager's COL Utility Execs.
+View By RONALD T. WEAKLEY Future at P.C.
+Meet it is expected that meeting attendance will pick up.
 It is natural that PG&E employees should be interested in the activities of the Union toward improving their working conditions and wages.
-The "old faithfuls" have been attending right along and it is they who developed the base of our negotiations this
+The "old faithfuls" have been attending right along and it is they who developed the base of our negotiations this year.